Counting Temporal Paths: Exact Algorithms for Temporal Path Counting

 We argue by induction on $i$ that we can correctly compute this number for every vertex-time pair by dynamic programming.
 As a base case, note that there is one path from $s$ to $s$ for any arrival time.
 Then we assume that we have these numbers computed correctly for some $v_{i}$ with $i\ge0$ and show how we compute them for $v_{i+1}$.
 Formally, our dynamic program is defined as follows.

 It is straightforward to check that $F(z,T)$ can be computed in the claimed running time.
 We now formally prove correctness by induction on $i$.
-That is, we prove that $F(v_i,t)$ equals the number of temporal $(s,v_i)$-paths that start at $s$ and arriving at $v_i$ at time $t$ or earlier; it will follow immediately that $F(z,T)$ is the number of $(s,z)$-paths, so it suffices to compute $F(v_i,t)$ for all $0 \le i \le |P|$.
+That is, we prove that $F(v_i,t)$ equals the number of temporal $(s,v_i)$-paths that start at $s$ and arrive at $v_i$ at time $t$ or earlier; it will follow immediately that $F(z,T)$ is the number of $(s,z)$-paths, so it suffices to compute $F(v_i,t)$ for all $0 \le i \le |P|$.

 The base case $i=0$ is trivial.
 Assume that $i>0$.
 We sum over the last time-edge of the temporal $(s,v_i)$-paths starting at $s$ and arriving at $v_i$ at time $t$ or earlier.
 Let $\mathcal{P}$ be the set of all temporal $(s,v_i)$-paths starting at $s$ and arriving at $v_i$ at time $t$ or earlier that use $(\{v_{i-1},v_i\},t')\in\mathcal{E}$ as the last time-edge.
 All these temporal paths need to arrive at $v_{i-1}$ at time $t'$ or earlier, otherwise they cannot use time-edge $(\{v_{i-1},v_i\},t')$.
 Since all temporal paths in $\mathcal{P}$ do not differ in the last time-edge, the cardinality of $\mathcal{P}$ equals the number of temporal $(s,v_{i-1})$-paths starting at $s$ and arriving at $v_{i-1}$ at time $t'$ or earlier.
 By the induction hypothesis this number equals $F(v_{i-1},t')$.
 Clearly, if the last time-edge of two temporal $(s,v_i)$-paths starting at $s$ and arriving at $v_i$ at time $t$ or earlier is different, then the two temporal paths are different, so we do not double count.
-Hence, we have shown that $F(v_i,t)$ equals the number of temporal $(s,v_i)$-paths that start at $s$ and arriving at $v_i$ at time $t$ or earlier. \end{proof}